 Issue #8158 - Fixed an issue where auto-width of wide columns in data output is incorrectly calculated.
+Issue #8215 - Ensure correct custom SSL certificate passed in connection string.

 This release contains a number of bug fixes and new features since the release of pgAdmin 4 v8.12.